LinuxLovah/TuxTwitchTalker/README.md

 * Greeting/sound on sub/resub
 * Greeting/sound on gift sub
 * Identify VIP users (if possible) as I do moderators
-* Timer commands that post fixed messages to chat periodically
 * Automatic shout-outs for a set list of users